SOlaCoder005/coca-women-wellness/README.md

 The following ideas could be implemented in future development of the site.
 These proposed features can help increase the site’s usefulness and user engagement.

-Idea 1: Separate the playlists into separate subpages.
+Idea 1: Separate the playlists into subpages.

 - Implementation: Each subpage can have additional content (e.g. articles or blogs) focused on the parent topic (e.g. family or food).